-NOTE: It is highly recommended you follow the IOE program in conjunction with the Cirrus Monthly Proficiency program (CMPP), which is covered in Section 4 of this guide.
+NOTE: It is highly recommended you follow the IOE program which is covered in Section 4 of this guide.

 2.2.1 Initial Operating Experience Guidance

 In order to keep you in a safety mindset and help you make sound decisions during your preflight and daily flight operations, the IOE program is broken down into 30 and 60 day intervals.